-- Keys for reserved rooms can be obtained from the first floor information desk.
+- Keys for reserved rooms can be obtained from the 1st Floor Information desk.

 - Keys may be picked up by only those patrons listed on the reservation.

 - Users are asked to leave a picture ID with the information desk.

 - The borrower of a room key should return the key in exchange for their ID before leaving the building.

 To make sure that you and other participants in your activity will have access to the venue you have reserved, please check our current hours of operation.

 If your activity requires the delivery of food or supplies via the DC Loading Dock please check its current hours.
 Please plan deliveries accordingly.
 If you wish to contact staff in the Loading Dock area, please call (734) 615-3190 or email them at NEED EMAIL HERE

 Please keep all hallways, elevators, doorways and other passageways clear for public access.